 My primary hobbies are cycling and DXing.

-Below, left to right: JY1 King Hussein qsl card, #1 Honor Roll DXCC plaque, automobile license plate, All Oblast Award from USSR (basic 100 oblast certifciate, 150 and All Oblast endorsements):
+Below, left to right: JY1 King Hussein qsl card, #1 Honor Roll DXCC plaque for SSB and Mixed, New Jersey automobile license plate with my callsign, All Oblast Award from USSR (basic 100 oblast certifciate, 150 oblast and All Oblast endorsements):

 DXCC #1 Honor Roll, Phone and Mixed: